 Inclusive Design for Pediatric Patients

-An inclusive healthcare product using gamification to improve wellbeing of hospitalized pediatric patients during their developmental cycle.
+Using gamification to improve wellbeing of hospitalized pediatric patients during their developmental cycle.

 VR